LessSass/LessSass/README.md

 ![](variables.png)

 Once again, think about programming.
 What’s a variable?
-In Less, they work the same exact ways.
+In Less, they work the same exact way.
 We use the “@” symbol in front of a name and then define it.
 We recommend using names that relate to the definition.
-For example, when using colors you probably want to either use a name that describes the color or relates to where the color is being used.
+For example, when using colors you probably want to either use a something that describes the color or relates to where the color is being used.
 Once defined, these variables can be used anywhere.
 We will see them in action soon.

 Mixin: